FREQUENTLY ASKED QUESTIONS¶

 Districts are a generic notion to qualify your territory.
 They can be valleys, mounts, …

 You can imagine using the districts table for all those different notions, resulting in overlapping geometries.
-Geotrek will associate them all to your objects.
+Geotrek-admin will associate them all to your objects.

-Why Makina Corpus sells Geotrek, released under an Open-Source license ?¶
+Why does Makina Corpus sell Geotrek, released under an Open-Source license ?¶

 In the early years of the Free Software movement, it was quite common to pay in order to receive a physical copy (on floppy disks) of some GNU programs and source code.